CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 [Teaching 1, Scanned at orthic.shorthand.fun](https://orthic.shorthand.fun/assets/teaching/pt1/Teaching%20of%20Orthic%20Pt%201%201896%20Stevens.pdf)\
 [Teaching 2, Scanned at orthic.shorthand.fun](https://orthic.shorthand.fun/assets/teaching/pt2/Teaching%20of%20Orthic%20Pt%202%201896%20Stevens.pdf)\
 Teaching Part One is Fully Written, Ordinary and Abbreviated.
 Part Two is Reporting.
 It has many examples of what happens if you don't follow the rules.\
-Rendered into Markdown and annotated by Jacob Moena.\
+Rendered into Markdown and annotated by Jacob <-- cspell:disable-next-line -->Moena.\
 Teaching has aged into Public Domain.

 ![alt text](assets/teach-1-cropped/t100a.jpg){: .def}